 Landscaping Services - Instructions to Offerors and Evaluation

 This is a landscaping services solicitation excerpt; it references a revoked EO 13101.
 The current EO to be referenced is EO 13693 and should be substituted for EO 13101.

 This is a solicitation excerpt that addresses contractor performance consistent with the facility environmental management system (EMS) as well as sustainable product requirements.
 Note that it references to revoked executive orders; substitute E.O.
 13693.

 In accordance with FAR Subpart 23.1, federal contracts for landscaping services must require contractors to use or supply products covered by the following environmental programs:

-In the Downloadable Resources section above, you may download a suggested list of related products covered by federal environmental programs.
+Download a suggested list of related products covered by these federal environmental programs.

 FAR clause 52.223-2, Affirmative Procurement of Biobased Products Under Service and Construction Contracts, requires service and construction contractors to report their purchases of biobased products to the new reporting portal within the System for Award Management (SAM).
 You should also consider requiring contractors to submit regular reports identifying the quantity and type of all green products used or delivered during contract performance.

 There are many other commercial practices and design principles that will result in a more sustainable and environmentally preferable service.
 Consider these when defining performance requirements and developing evaluation criteria.
 Many of the principles identified below are taken from the Guidance for Federal Agencies on Sustainable Practices for Designed Landscapes, which applies to agencies constructing new, or rehabilitating existing owned or leased facilities or otherwise implementing landscaping practices on agency owned or leased land or space.
 Note that an addendum to this guidance, Supporting the Health of Honey Bees and Other Pollinators, was issued in October 2014.
 Users are encouraged to review the complete guidance for more detailed information.